swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 }
 ```

 Distribution must not be simply inferred from access-control, because the concept of distribution is orthogonal to access control.
-For example, it is very much common to have `internal distributed func` (or even `private distributed func`) declarations, which are useful for actors within a module communicating with eachother (remotely), however those methods should be be invoked be end-users of such library.
+For example, it is very much common to have `internal distributed func` (or even `private distributed func`) declarations, which are useful for actors within a module communicating with each other (remotely), however those methods should be invoked be end-users of such library.

 Distributed methods may be subject to additional type-checking, specifically a distributed actor infers a `SerializationRequirement` from the ActorSystem it is associated with.
 One common serialization requirement is `Codable`.